End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Results

 In Table \ref{tab:comparison-lung} we summarize the results for the test set of thorax CT scans and the out-of-distribution test set of head \& neck CT scans.
-We provide thorax CT axial slices for small FOV in Figure \ref{fig:axial-small}, thorax CT coronal slices for small FOV in Figure \ref{fig:cor-small}, thorax CT axial slices for large FOV in Figure \ref{fig:axial-large}, thorax CT coronal slices for large FOV in Figure \ref{fig:cor-large}, head \& neck CT axial slices for large FOV in Figure \ref{fig:axial-large-ext} and head \& neck CT coronal slices for large FOV in Figure \ref{fig:cor-large-ext}.
+We provide thorax CT axial and coronal slices for small FOV in Figures \ref{fig:axial-small} and \ref{fig:coronal-small}, thorax CT axial and coronal slices for large FOV in Figures \ref{fig:axial-large} and \ref{fig:coronal-large}.
+Head \& neck CT axial and coronal slices for large FOV are given in Figures \ref{fig:axial-large-ext} and \ref{fig:coronal-large-ext}.
 The slices were taken from randomly chosen test volumes.
 We see that our method outperforms the classical and deep learning baselines in all cases, including the out-of-distribution test set.
-Compared to U-net+FBP, most notable is the improvement in SSIM, ranging from $+0.05$ to $+0.08$ on thorax CT data, and a much larger field-of-view, since LIRE is not constrained by the data sufficiency region of FBP.
-PSNR improvement over the U-net is $+0.9$ dB for small FOV and $+0.13$ dB for large FOV.
+Uformer baseline, being a two-dimensional post-processing method, is outperformed by a three-dimensional U-net despite having more parameters.
+Compared to U-net+FBP, there is a notable is the improvement in SSIM, ranging from $+0.07$ to $+0.08$ on thorax CT data.
+PSNR improvement over the U-net is $+0.8$ dB for small FOV and $+0.9$ dB for large FOV.
 On the out-of-distribution test set, we observe better generalization of LIRE compared to U-net+FBP in the form of an increased PSNR and SSIM gap between LIRE and U-net, even though LIRE has a slightly higher parameter count, allowing to suggest that primal-dual schemes with shallow U-nets generalize better than a single deep U-net.
 Visual inspection of thorax CT slices shows better visibility of lung fissures in LIRE reconstructions compared to the baselines.
 In head \& neck CT slices, we observe that U-net loses spatial resolution and introduces a strong `shadow' in the neck region.
 LIRE yields best reconstructions on the head \& neck CT set due to better handling of photon noise compared to the iterative method, but in the low-noise neck region we observe that the methods are quite close in visual image quality.